AdrienneGast/BearDepredation/FR-IT DRPA/1 Covariates/README.md

    * Merge all the vectors into 1 raster layer 20m for large area PYRENEES (QGis::Merge vector layers)
    * Rasterize at 20m resolution over large area Pyrenees (raster_base.tif) (GRASS::v.to.rast.value)

+8. **GRASSLAND LANDCOVER TYPE SPECIFICATION** **Grassland = CLC(231,321,333) + copernicus(grassland) - Barerocks - waterbodies - artificial and agricultural areas (CLCartiandagri -231 - 221 -222) - TCDcut**
+Remark: roads can be in grassland.
+That is okay.
+I can be in grassland and have a distance = 0 to a foot trail for example because it crosses the area.
+   1. Compute Grassland cover from Shapefile of CLC and Copernicus

+    1. From CLC 12 shapefile :
+    Select only Grassland category (231 pastures, 321 natural grasslands, 333 semi open areas) in shapefile in QGis
+     ```
+    "code_12"  = '231' OR
+    "code_12"  = '321' OR
+    "code_12" ='333'
+     ```
+    2. Rasterize the shapefile at 20m resolution and clip it for PYR large area (raster_base.tif) (GRASS::v.to.rast.value, EPSG+3035/ETRS LAEA)

+    3. Add to QGis the raster at 20m of Grassland from [Copernicus](https://land.copernicus.eu/pan-european/high-resolution-layers/grassland/status-maps)

+    4. Merge the 2 rasters of grassland **RASTER GRASSLAND CLC (231,321,333) AND COPERNICUS** (GRASS::r.patch)

+=> Grasslandtot_largePYR.tif

    3. **INLAND waterbodies raster**
     Use InlandWater_PYR_LAEA_20.tif (created for waterbodies variable) [WATERBODIES AND WATERS](6.Waterbodies and waters)